TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          Crops the content to a certain length.

-         Syntax: +/- (chars) = from left / from right \| [string] \| [boolean:
-         keep whole words]
+         You can define up to three parameters, of which the third is optional.
+The syntax is:
+         [numbers of characters to keep] \| [ellipsis] \| [keep whole words]

+         numbers of characters to keep (integer): Define the number of characters you want to keep.
+For positive numbers, the first characters from the beginning of the string will be kept, for negative numbers the last cahracters from the end will be kept.

+         ellipsis (string): The signs to be added instead of the part, which was cropped of.
+If the number of characters was positive, the string will be *prepended* with the ellipsis, if it was negative, the string will be *appended* with the ellipsis.

+         keep whole words (boolean): If set to 0 (default), the string is always cropped directly after the defined number of characters.
+If set to 1, only complete words are kept.
+Then a word, which would normally be cut in the middle, is removed completely.

          **Examples:**

          20 \| ... => max 20 characters.
 If more, the value will be truncated
-         to the first 20 chars and prepended with "..."
+         to the first 20 characters and prepended with "..."

          -20 \| ... => max 20 characters.
 If more, the value will be truncated
-         to the last 20 chars and appended with "..."
+         to the last 20 characters and appended with "..."

          20 \| ... \| 1 => max 20 characters.
 If more, the value will be
-         truncated to the first 20 chars and prepended with "...".
+         truncated to the first 20 characters and prepended with "...".
 If the division is in the middle of a word, the remains of that word is removed.

          Uses "renderCharset" for the operation.